omidshabab/Recordly/README.md

 > Thanks to many for supporting Recordly.
 These help keep Recordly open-source and free!
 [**Support the project**](https://ko-fi.com/webadderall/goal?g=0)

-> Trading fees from this CA go towards the development of Recordly:
-8MyLec2DdJj13bHLB8YvJRv54aAbiFGF5EEQAAbspump

 ---

 ## What is Recordly?